 In an emergency situation—if you believe that a child is at risk of imminent serious harm—please call 911.

 For those familiar with HSLDA’s long-term advocacy efforts for homeschooling and parental rights, you are probably aware that we have sincere concerns about the way child abuse investigations are sometimes carried out.
 Because the CPS system often takes a one-size-fits-all approach to investigating child abuse, tips are not appropriately prioritized and each family, no matter what the allegations, is subjected to the same interviews and searches.
 HSLDA believes that a more flexible approach to investigation, as well as a greater respect for parents’ Fourth Amendment rights, would more effectively protect children from abuse.

 At the same time, we take child abuse seriously and we urge you to do the same.
 Please do not hesitate to contact the authorities if the situation demands it.
 Children cannot protect themselves from abuse and are dependent on adults to take appropriate action on their behalf.

 Every state has laws that require certain people (called “mandatory reporters”) to report all suspected child abuse and neglect to the proper authorities or be liable to prosecution.
 Mandatory reporters are usually people who might come to know of instances of child abuse in the course of exercising their profession—doctors and other medical personnel, teachers and other educators, counselors and therapists, and social workers.
 If you have questions about whether you are a mandatory reporter, please contact HSLDA.

 If I think a family might be abusing or neglecting their children, can I call HSLDA for advice?

-The information on this webpage and our child abuse resource page can also help you think about what action to take if you are concerned about possible abuse in a family.
+The information below and on our child abuse resource page can also help you think about what action to take if you are concerned about possible abuse in a family.